What is Binge Drinking?

 Far from being a benign phenomenon, binge drinking has a large number of negative consequences.
 Binge drinkers are more likely to suffer from physical violence or injury, take more sick days, and are more likely to fail to meet their social and work obligations.
 Binge drinking is also directly related to significantly higher rates of developing AUD, with nearly a quarter of college-age individuals meeting the criteria for substance abuse.

 Due to the risk that is associated with binge drinking, it is important to recognize the signs of binge drinking early on.
 Addressing this problematic drinking behavior early can help individuals avoid some of the most damaging negative consequences associated with frequent binge drinking.
+Our Apex San Diego Rehab Center has on-site professionals that are specially trained to help address binge drinking.
 To find out more about what types of binge drinking treatment options are available for binge drinking, please contact Apex Recovery today.

 - Krieger, Heather, Chelsie M. Young, Amber M. Anthenien, and Clayton Neighbors.
 “The Epidemiology of Binge Drinking Among College-Age Individuals in the United States.”
 Alcohol Research: Current Reviews 39, no. 1 (January 2018): 23.